 Internship at Virtual Academy is an "elective."
 How nice is that?
 If you want a chance to explore a career you've never considered or gain real-world experience that can help you determine whether a particular career path is right for you, then sign-up with your Principal in the fall or spring.
-We are here to help students through their continued educational journey at VA High School where internships are offered all year, Monday through Friday 8:00-5:00pm.
+The Career Center is here to help students through their continued educational journey where internships are offered all year, Monday through Friday 8:00-5:00pm.

 Each Internship site is carefully monitored by the Internship Coordinator.
 Students who intentionally want to learn specific career goals while reflecting actively on what he or she is learning throughout their experience will benefit both academically and personally.
 High school students are increasingly finding that the real-world experience of an internship can offer a significant boost to their college and career success.

 Ongoing supervision of the intern student is the key to the success of the internship.
 The Mentor and the Internship Coordinator will oversee the student's intern work.
 At the end of the internship Mentors are required to provide a student assessment to give to the Internship Coordinator.

 Interns will work with a mentor 5 hours per week on 12 consecutive weeks, Monday through Friday, off on holidays.
 Students who have successfully completed their internship will receive a certificate of completion from their Principal and Internship Coordinator at the end of the school year!

-Canvas- Internship assignments and time-sheets are turned in weekly into Canvas!
+Canvas - Internship assignments and timesheets are turned in weekly!
 Please log into canvas every week and monitor your assignments.

 Google Fusion Table - To be updated fall 2019.
-Companies who are fingerprinted to be mentors for Virtual Academy will be shared with all internship students.
+Companies who are fingerprinted for Virtual Academy will be shared with all internship students.
 Over 80+ businesses.
-EDUHSD requires all mentors to be fingerprinted!
 You can add a company to the table.
 If you don't see a company listed, students are encouraged to talk to businesses to get an internship.